tristantheguy/ai_assistant/README.md

 so you can interact with the assistant in real time without using your microphone.

+### Custom system prompt

+`OllamaClient` now accepts a `system_prompt` argument.
+This optional string sets the initial system message used for every conversation.
+If omitted, the client defaults to "You are a helpful assistant."
+Passing a different value lets you customize the assistant's personality.

 ## Memos and process scans

 Use `SystemMonitor.save_screen_memo()` to capture on-screen text and save it in the `ai_memos` folder.
 The helper `memo_utils.save_memo()` writes a timestamped file with a descriptive name.